What is Trauma?

 Some people with PTSD don’t show symptoms for months after the event itself.
 Moreover, some people deal with PTSD symptoms of a traumatic experience for the rest of their life.
 Symptoms of PTSD can lead to panic attacks, depression, suicidal thoughts and feelings, and drug abuse.
 The good news is that there are effective trauma treatments.

-People with either ASD or PTSD may have similar symptoms but people with ASD are less likely to experience problems with thinking and memory, dissociation, numbing, chronic pain, sleep problems, irritability, unpredictable mood swings, suicidal thoughts.
+People with either ASD or PTSD may have similar symptoms but people with ASD are less likely to experience problems with thinking and memory, dissociation, numbing, chronic pain, sleep problems, irritability, unpredictable mood swings, and suicidal thoughts.
 They are more likely to show signs

 Trauma Treatment Modalities